ferrufino/ferrufino.github.io/about.md

 - Backend (.NET/C#)
 - Frontend (React)

-During my free time I'm attempting now to learn Flutter/Dart among other stuff.
+During my free time I'm attempting to learn Flutter/Dart, enjoy an outdoor sport, or brew a new beer/wine.

-Expect tech related posts and maybe some random thought I find worth while in this blog 🤙🏼
+Expect tech related posts and maybe some random thought I find worth while sharing in this blog 🤙🏼

 **In the media:**